 Each data subject request (data erasure, data rectification, and data access and portability) is recorded and can be reviewed by the admin in Consent Manager > Data subject requests.
 You should process data subject requests outside of Piwik PRO as it may involve: additional data subject identification, validating that the request is reasonable, fetching data from other sources, etc. The primary goal of the data subject requests section is to gather the time and date of any request submission.
 It also allows for tracking of the progress and status of data subject requests to make sure all are processed in a timely manner.
 To find out more about it, you should visit this article.

-8. Turn on the GDPR compliance feature
+Turn on GDPR compliance

 Turning the GDPR compliance on/off has a great impact on firing tags mechanism.
 These features change how tags are triggered and how data is collected.
 To find out how to do it step-by-step, take a look at this article that will take you through the whole process.